JonBenet Ramsey: Grand jury voted to charge parents in case

 "I and my prosecutorial team believe we do not have sufficient evidence to warrant the filing of charges against anyone who has been investigated at this time," Alex Hunter, the Boulder County district attorney, said in 1999.

-Analysts say it is uncommon for a district attorney not to sign off on a grand jury decision.'Not a family member'
+Analysts say it is uncommon for a district attorney not to sign off on a grand jury decision.

 US grand juries are convened in secret and tasked with determining whether enough evidence exists to bring a suspect to trial.
 But prosecutors must prove guilt beyond a reasonable doubt in order to convict - a substantially higher bar.